Project ECHO: Obesity Medication

 The Obesity Medication in Pediatric Primary Care Project ECHO is designed to help healthcare providers feel more comfortable and confident prescribing and managing obesity medications in alignment with the updated AAP Clinical Practice Guideline for the Evaluation and Treatment of Children and Adolescents With Obesity.

-The Project ECHO will take 6 months to complete, with 1 virtual, hour-long session each month.
+The Project ECHO will take 3 months to complete, with 1 virtual, hour-long session twice a month.
 Active participation is expected in each session.

-The Obesity Medication in Pediatric Primary Care Project ECHO will consist of 6 virtual sessions, over the course of 6 months.
+The Obesity Medication in Pediatric Primary Care Project ECHO series will consist of 6 virtual sessions, over the course of 3 months.
 Attendance at every session is strongly encouraged.

 Date and Time Topic